runaalam/moodflip/README.md

 MoodFlip is a self-help web site consisting of a card game coupled with a built-in social media website with the goal of treating mild-moderate forms of depression.

-Features:
+**Components:**

-* users are assigned cards containing daily missions which they complete for points
+1. Card game: users are assigned cards containing daily missions which they complete for points

-* online community via user homepage, forum and instant messaging

-* surveys measure depression level and help users better understand their condition

-* surveys collecting data about a user's mood, sleep and exercise patterns rendered in charts and reports

-* voting system in the forum allows users to vote up/down posts

-* users can suggest cards to the original poster which can also be voted up/down.

-* privacy policy  to restrict the type of content that can be viewed
+2. Communication: forum, instant messaging and notification system

+3. User home page: status updates, activity log, self assessment

+4. Mood tracking: user mood pattern log, chart and report

+5. Personalisation: user account policy, customisation, privacy and moderation

-## What is this repository for? ##
+# What is this repository for? #

 * Spring/Hibernate source code
 * 1.0

-## How do I get set up? ##
+# How do I get set up? #

 * Install Spring Tool Suite
 * Clone this repo into a dir